 Dany Assaf is co-chair of the firm's Competition and Foreign Investment Review Practice.
 Dany's practice focuses on advising international and domestic clients on all aspects of competition law and foreign investment matters including in the area of national security reviews.

 In addition to his practice, Dany has been an adjunct professor of law at the University of Western Ontario and has written and presented extensively on competition and foreign investment topics, including in leading newspapers and publications such as the Antitrust Law Journal and Antitrust Magazine.
 Dany has also co-authored Competition and Antitrust Law: Canada and The United States (4th edition) for LexisNexis Butterworths (2014), which was recently cited by the Supreme Court of Canada in a leading competition case (a case he also advised on).
-Dany has also recently authored a leading foreign investment study - Foreign Direct Investment and the National Interest: A Way Forward, Institute for Research on Public Policy, no. 40, April 2013.
+Dany also authored a leading foreign investment study - Foreign Direct Investment and the National Interest: A Way Forward, Institute for Research on Public Policy, no. 40, April 2013.
 Dany also served as an associate editor of the American Bar Association’s Antitrust Magazine.
 Dany has also provided testimony on proposed amendments to the Competition Act before the Standing Committee of the Canadian Senate on Banking, Trade and Commerce and on the Investment Canada Act to the Parliamentary Standing Committee on Industry, Science and Technology.

 Dany also has a Middle East advisory practice, advising clients in both the private and the public sectors on Middle East investment and capital market matters.
 He is also a co-founder and instructor of the inaugural Islamic Finance course as part of the Executive Programs at the University of Toronto’s Rotman School of Management and published on a variety of related topics.